Reproductive Carrier Screening

-Reproductive carrier screening, or genetic carrier screening, is a test to see if you or your partner are carriers for certain genetic disorders.
+Reproductive carrier screening, or genetic carrier screening, is a test to see if you or your partner are carriers of certain genetic disorders.
 If you or your partner are concerned that either of you may be carrying a genetic mutation that may cause a serious inherited disorder in your baby, you may want to get tested.
-Usually, the disorders people screen for are cystic fibrosis, sickle cell disease tay-sachs disease, and thalassemia.
+Usually, the disorders people screen for are cystic fibrosis, sickle cell disease Tay-Sachs disease, and thalassemia.
 There are more than 100 other disorders that you may want to test for.
 Although a lot of these conditions are rarely found, one large study found that about 1 out of 4 of the patients tested were carriers of at least one mutation.

-You should, and your partner should get screened if you are determined to be at risk for being a carrier.
+You should, and your partner should get screened if you are determined to be at risk of being a carrier.
 An example of a risk factor would have a family member who has an inherited disorder or who is a known carrier.
 Being a part of an ethnic group that is at increased risk for a certain disease is also a risk factor.
 However, many people don’t belong to distinct ethnic categories, are mixed race, adopted, or simply can’t be sure what the ethnicity of their ancestors was.
 Because of this, there is not a good way to determine who is at risk for being a carrier of a particular mutation.

 During a reproductive carrier screening

 Your doctor will ask you for a sample of your blood or saliva.
 If you are found to be a carrier, your partner will be screened as well.
 Or you and your partner can get screened at the same time to get results as quickly as possible.
 You should be given an option to talk to a genetic counselor before and after your screening.
 A genetic counselor can help you understand your results and your family planning options.